The Associate (ACIOB) and Incorporated (ICIOB) grades closed to new members on 1 July 2015.

 How do I become Chartered?

-As a current Associate or Incorporate Member, you could be eligible to progress to Professional Review through the new Accreditation of Prior Experiential Learning (APEL) Process, available for a limited time.
+As a current Associate or Incorporated Member, you could be eligible to progress to Professional Review through the new Accreditation of Prior Experiential Learning (APEL) Process, available for a limited time.

 What is it?